 Amsterdam, Leiden, and administration

 Administration and management have always been part of my academic positions.
 Currently I am the Director of Education in the management team of ESHCC (Erasmus School of History, Culture and Communication) and the Secretary of the Department of Media & Communication.
+In 2017, I became one of three academic sponsors of the Community for Learning and Innovation (CLI), aiming at educational improvement and innovation.
 Another large managerial duty is the Presidency of NeFCA, the Netherlands Flanders Communication Association.
 At ASCoR (UvA) I was the director of the Center for Popular Culture and Chair of the Media Entertainment group.
 I co-founded the Special Interest Group Game Studies in the International Communication Association and the Dutch chapter of the Digital Games Research Association.
-I serve and have served on the editorial board of several journals, including Media Psychology, Games & Culture, The Journal for Media Psychology, Theory & Psychology, and P&M. Outside academia, I am a member of the Advisory Board of ‘Kijkwijzer’ (the Dutch rating system for audio-visual productions).
+I serve and have served on the editorial board of several journals, including Media Psychology, Games & Culture, The Journal for Media Psychology, Theory & Psychology, and P&M. Outside academia, I am the president of the Dutch Scientfic Council of Media Literacy, founded in December 2018.
+I am also a member of the Advisory Board of ‘Kijkwijzer’ (the Dutch rating system for audio-visual productions).
 In the EU gaming project PEGI (Pan European Game Information), I am member of the Experts Board and Chairman of the Complaints Board.